 Parking Services usually directs the student to have a visit verification form sent to them.
 It’s a generic form that only states the time and date of a patient’s visit in order to begin the appeals process with Parking Services.

 I am a student and would like to apply for a job with UCF Student Health Services.
 Where do I start?

 If you are a student looking for employment, we hire students in non-clinical positions, such as Appointments Clerk, Cashier, and Pharmacy Merchandise.
-If you would like to work in any of these areas, please complete an OPS/Student Job Application and bring it in-person to the areas in which you would like to be considered for employment.
-The managers in that area will keep your application on file for when a position opens up.
+If you would like to work in any of these areas, please complete an OPS/Student Job Application and email it along with your resume to SHSHR@ucf.edu.
+We will keep your resume on file for when a position opens up.

 Do you provide “excuse” notes for my professor?

 Yes, you will need to complete the visit verification form online and have it sent to them.
 This verification will only state the time and date of a patient’s visit.
 Please be sure to your professor’s email address when you fill out the online request form as verifications will not be sent to student emails.